Beauty Therapist CV Template (Text Format)

 When you write your beauty therapist CV, you need to highlight both your hard skills and soft skills:

-- Hard skills are the tangible, measurable skills that you’ve acquired through training and experience.
-These skills might include manicure techniques and skincare knowledge.
+- Hard skills are the tangible, measurable skills that you’ve acquired through training and experience

-Here are more hard and soft skills that’ll make your beauty therapist CV stand out:
+Here are some hard and soft skills that’ll make your beauty therapist CV stand out:

 3. Use the CV layout that best fits your beauty therapy experience